matapatos/wp-fastendpoints-depends/README.md

 </p>

 ------
-**FastEndpoints Depends** is a way of treating plugins as dependencies to speed up your [WP-FastEndpoints](https://github.com/matapatos/wp-fastendpoints).
+**FastEndpoints Depends** is a way of treating plugins as dependencies to speed up your REST endpoints

 - Explore our docs at **[FastEndpoints Depends Docs »](https://matapatos.github.io/wp-fastendpoints/advanced-user-guide/plugins-as-dependencies/)**